Under the new dispensation, the most noble thing one can be is a homosexual.

 You don’t even have to have successfully prosecuted Communist traitors anymore, to earn eternal damnation from the Left.
 You just have to disagree with them… on anything.

-Check out my running commentary of operative Daily News Philip Caulfield hit piece, and then James Rosen’s vastly superior review.
+Check out my running commentary of Daily News operative Philip Caulfield’s hit piece, and then James Rosen’s vastly superior review.

 By Philip Caulfield